 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-A 10-12,000 word dissertation allows you to apply the relevant method to a problem of your choosing.
+You'll complete a 10-12,000 word dissertation (60 credits), allowing you to apply the relevant method to a problem of your choosing.

 Examples of previous dissertation titles include: